krkn-chaos/krkn/docs/pod_scenarios.md

 #### Pod chaos scenarios
 Following are the components of Kubernetes/OpenShift for which a basic chaos scenario config exists today.
 Adding a new pod based scenario is as simple as adding a new config under scenarios directory and defining it in the config.
+For example, for adding a pod level scenario for a custom application, refer to the sample scenario (customapp_pod.yaml and post_action_customapp_pod.py) provided in the scenarios directory.

 Component                | Description                                                                                        | Working
 ------------------------ | ---------------------------------------------------------------------------------------------------| ------------------------- |